ntx007/ntx-linux-utility-menu/README.md

 A portable, menu-driven Bash utility for common Linux admin tasks.
 Built for Debian/Ubuntu (and derivatives), it centralizes updates, diagnostics, networking tools, security hardening, and maintenance in a single interactive script.

 - Current version: **v0.6-dev** (main branch).
-- Self-update URL: `https://ntx-menu.re-vent.de` serves the latest script from GitHub main.
+- Self-update URL: `https://raw.githubusercontent.com/ntx007/ntx-linux-utility-menu/main/ntx-utility-menu.sh` (GitHub main).
 If `realpath`/`readlink -f` are unavailable and you launch via `$PATH`, run the script with its full path (e.g., `/usr/local/bin/ntx-utility-menu`) so the updater replaces the installed file instead of writing into the current directory.

 ## Highlights (v0.6-dev)